 Choosing the variable you want to understand, predict, or model is your first task.
 This variable is known as the dependent variable.
 Childhood obesity, crime, and test scores would be the dependent variables being modeled in the examples described above.

-Next you have to decide which factors might help explain your dependent variable.
+Next, you have to decide which factors might help explain your dependent variable.
 These variables are known as the explanatory variables.
 In the childhood obesity example, the explanatory variables might be things such as income, education, and accessibility to healthy food.
 You will need to do your research here to identify all the explanatory variables that might be important; consult theory and existing literature, talk to experts, and always rely on your common sense.
-The preliminary research you do up front will greatly increase your chances of finding a good model.
+The preliminary research you do up front will increase your chances of finding a good model.

 Check 1: Are these explanatory variables helping my model?